-- 1. The student must meet with the teacher; the purpose of this meeting is to : - Check student progress and determine why the assignment is missing or incomplete - Provide help or assistance to the student - Set a revised due date to hand in the missing or incomplete work within a reasonable amount of time, as determined by the teacher, that reflects the nature of the assignment - Teachers will make a Log Entry on PowerSchool that includes the plans for completion.
-This plan may include such things as: - Attending the Student Success Center on Tuesday or Thursday - Making up missing work on a spare - Staying after school to complete missing work - Timeline for completion - A SynerVoice message will be sent to parents to inform them of the missing work, by email and phone messages - 2.
+- 1. The student must meet with the teacher; the purpose of this meeting is to : - Check student progress and determine why the assignment is missing or incomplete - Provide help or assistance to the student - Set a revised due date to hand in the missing or incomplete work within a reasonable amount of time, as determined by the teacher, that reflects the nature of the assignment

+- Teachers will make a Log Entry on PowerSchool that includes the plans for completion.
+This plan may include such things as: - Attending the Student Success Center (Core support) at an assigned time slot. - Making up missing work on a spare - Staying after school to complete missing work - Timeline for completion - Powerschool will be utilized to inform parents of the missing work.
+A teacher may use their professional judgement and communicate to parents by email and phone messages - 2.
 Missing or incomplete work may be recorded in PowerSchool as Not Handed In ("NHI") with a value of zero until the terms of the arrangement between teacher and student are met ('reluctant zero'). - 3.
 Upon receiving the completed work or at the expiration of the prearranged agreement, a mark indicating achievement earned (without penalty) must be recorded OR, in the case of the work still being missing or incomplete, the "NHI" may be changed to a zero (0).
-In these situations, a comment will be written on PowerSchool next to the assignment to identify why the grade of 0 was submitted.

-- 4. For students who are chronically missing assignments or who repeatedly fail to complete work or meet due dates: - The teacher must make contact with the parent by email, phone, or face-to-face - A referral may be made by the teacher to the school counsellor and/or school administration - A meeting may be held with parents and the student.
+In these situations, a comment will be written on PowerSchool next to the assignment to identify why the grade of 0 was submitted. - 4.
+For students who are chronically missing assignments or who repeatedly fail to complete work or meet due dates: - The teacher must make contact with the parent by email, phone, or face-to-face with utilization of the St. Mary's Missing Assignment Contract - o A referral may be made by the teacher to the school counsellor and/or school administration - A meeting may be held with parents and the student.
 The meeting may include school administration, the school counsellor, the classroom teacher, parents, and the student - Actions may include behavioural consequences, removal from the course, etc.